grafana/grafana/docs/sources/variables/variable-value-tags.md

 ## Tags query

 Enter a data source query that should return a list of tags.
-The tags query returns a list of tags that each represent a group, and the tag values query returns a list of group members.
+The tags query returns a list of tags that each represents a group, and the tag values query returns a list of group members.

 For example, the tags query could be a list of regions (Europe, Asia, Americas), and then if the user selects the Europe tag, then the tag values query would return a list of countries -- Sweden, Germany, France, and so on.